 Lessoned thus, the girl

 Parries the lunge and menace

 Of every pendulum;

 By deft duck and twirl

 She draws applause; bright harness

+Bites keen into each brave limb

 In this high-wire duel, the aerialist wears the harness that inflicts new pain with each self-protective gesture.
 If her acrobatic strength is joined by a skill requisite for victory, her power does not deny but itself reinforces a danger associated with femininity-the danger of becoming the object of menacing male desire, the performance as self-perpetuating tease.
 Whether in performance or in the daily life to which she must return, this "outrageous nimble queen" remains a victim, always on guard against those who punish her for success: